This website aims to record and preserve the histories of the pubs, inns,

 wealth of information for those researching social history and genealogy.
 There

-are thousands of images and hundreds of maps for you to browse and enjoy.
+are thousands of images and hundreds of maps and plans for you to browse and enjoy.

 Use the site map link in the top right-hand corner of any page to find what you are